Equine Care & Management Level 1 £114.00 / £38.00

 Career changers /weekly horse riders & non-owners / experienced owners updating their skill level / horse sharers and loaners / prospective horse owners / first or second time owners / home educators.
 Younger home educated students welcomed – email first.

 Mature Students welcomed.
 You could become a more confident and knowledgeable equestrian.

 - Optional: final assignment checked by tutor for Certification.

 The course provides a much broader, more holistic, real life approach to horse care.
 It is not just the usual text book ‘speak’ with unit by unit approach to learning usually encountered with professional qualifications training courses.
 It is presented in normal conversational language in plain English and it really does cover a huge amount of information.

 - Access to horses now and again is useful.

 - The practical session in Level 1 has been waived for all those reaching that topic and completing the course during the Covid 19 lockdown.
 During this period, providing the full course fee has been paid you may work more quickly and request files at 4 day intervals if you wish.

 How do I work on these courses?

 - Read through the first module (Study Pack) jot down notes on anything new and interesting.

-- Complete any research required or suggested & referring to the course material, complete the separate ‘Set Work’ (assignment) but keep it on file for now.
+- Complete any research suggested.
+Refer to the course content to complete the separate ‘Set Work’ (assignment) but keep it on file for now.

 - Read through the new module (Study Pack) jotting down anything new or interesting.
 Complete the Set Work assignment – keep it on file as before.

-- Certificates are optional.
-If aiming for a certificate complete the final Set Work 7/Assignment by referring to the course material and send with £15 admin fee to your tutor
+- If aiming for a certificate, complete the final Set Work 7/Assignment by referral to the course material.
+Send £15 admin fee to your tutor.

 This course will help you :